FelixOnline/v2/content/articles/2011-3-1-science-is-fighting-to-survive-in-washington.md

  - /science/975/science-is-fighting-to-survive-in-washington
 imported: true
 comments:
+ - value: >
- - eager to hear more from this author
+     eager to hear more from this author!

 # Article Taxonomies
 categories: